-Project Phase Operation

-Impact Stormwater Runo

-Description of Alter Alteration of surface flows into the wetland caused by increased stormwater runoff.

-impact

-Mitigable High Mitigation exists and will considerably reduce the significance of impacts

-Potential

-mitigation attenuated on site.

-tormwater from the access road leading

-nsite (prior to any discharge into the b -

-suitable stormwater plan must be cor • 5

-vill be tarred and upgraded.
-The plan r - -

-ouffer area without causing any erosi

-nerefore be reduced with energy diss ouffer. sipalers prior to a ischarge into the welland

-Assessment Without mitigation W ith mitigation

-Nature Negative Low Negative

-Duration Perman - Impact may be permanent, or in Permanent Impact may be

-Duranon ent excess of 20 years remunem permanent, or in

-CIII excess of 20 years

-Extent Very Limited to specific isolated parts of Very limited Limited to specific

-LAICIII limited the site isolated parts of the

-site

-Intensity Mediu Natural and/or social functions Low Natural and/or social

-m and/or processes are notably 2011 functions and/or

-altered processes are

-somewhat altered

-Probability Almost It is most likely that the impact will Rare / Conceivable, but only

-certain occur improbable in extreme

-circumstances, and/or

-might occur for this

-project although this

-has rarely been known

-to result elsewhere

-Confidence High Substantive supportive data exists High Substantive supportive

-to verify the assessment data exists to verify the

-Reversibility High The affected environmental will be High assessment The affected

-Reversionity lingi able to recover from the impact riigii environmental will be

-able to recover from

-the impact

-Resource Low The resource is not damaged Low The resource is not

-irreplaceabilit irreparably or is not scarce damaged irreparably

-у or is not scarce

-Significance Minor - negative Negligible - negative

-Comment on elopment will result in an increase in the •

-significance - e increased volumes of stormwater rund

-n entrance road leading from Robberg

-an important conduit for stormwate

-d section of Robberg Road.
-Existing -

-Road (to the south) have not resulted

-ter runoff.
-Adequate management of stormwater sh ouid ineretore effectively

-Cumulative the intensity of this impact. tontial stormusta r rupoff downhill of the site

-impacts mitigation this impact could result in po the wetland.

-inpucis lowulus
+Project Phase Operation Impact Stormwater Runo ff into Wetland Description of impact ation of surface flows into the wetland - Mitigable High Mitigation exists and will considerably reduce the significance of impacts Potential mitigation a • St • A w b th onsite (prior to any discharge into the buffer of the wetland).
+A D uffer.
+Assessment Manut Without mitigation ith mitigation Nature Negative Low Negative Duration Perman ent Impact may be permanent, or in excess of 20 years Permanent Impact may be permanent, or in excess of 20 years Extent Very limited Limited to specific isolated parts of the site Very limited Limited to specific isolated parts of the site Intensity Mediu m Natural and/or social functions and/or processes are notably altered Low Natural and/or social functions and/or processes are somewhat altered Probability Almost certain It is most likely that the impact will occur Rare / improbable Conceivable, but only in extreme circumstances, and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility High The affected environmental will be able to recover from the impact High The affected environmental will be able to recover from the impact Resource irreplaceabilit y Low The resource is not damaged irreparably or is not scarce Low The resource is not damaged irreparably or is not scarce Significance Minor - negative Negli igible - negative Comment on The deve elopment will result in an increase in the significance generate increased volumes of stormwater runoff which will flow down towards the wetland.
+The main entrance road leading from Robberg Road into the development is also likely to become an important conduit for stormwater down towards the wetland, as will the upgraded section of Robberg Road.
+Existing developments along tarred sections of Robberg Road (to the south) have not resulted in obvious impacts the wetland as a result of stormwater runoff.
+Adequate management of stormwater should therefore effectively minimise the intensity of this impact.
+Cumulative impacts nitigation this impact could result in po the wetland. otential stormwate er runoff downhill of the site